WDD 130: Web Fundamentals

 <link href="https://fonts.googleapis.com/css2?family=Merriweather:wght@400;700;900&family=Roboto:wght@400;700&display=swap" rel="stylesheet">

-3. In the body, add these three main elements: header, main, and footer.
+3. In the body, add the following three main elements: header, main, and footer.

 4. The header contains two items:

-1. A rafting site logo that you have designed and built or that you have selected from the choices provided here.
+1. A rafting site logo that you have designed and built or that you have selected from the choices provided below.
 A sample logo was given in the rafting site plan link.

-Here are some additional logos from which you may freely use if desired: WWR Sample Logos
+Here are additional logos you can choose from if needed: WWR Sample Logos

 Where should this logo and all images used on the site be stored?